gofiber/requestid/README.md

-## BasicAuth
+## RequestID

-Basic auth middleware provides an HTTP basic authentication.
-It calls the next handler for valid credentials and "401 - Unauthorized" for missing or invalid credentials.
+RequestID adds an indentifier to the response using the `X-Request-ID` header

 ### Install
 ```